 Color is one of the most visually distinctive and personal things about a new iPhone, which makes it one of the most important choices you'll have to make.
-The original iPhone only came in aluminum and black, but now Apple offers iPhone 7 in silver, gold, rose gold, and all new (matte) black or shiny jet black.
+The original iPhone only came in aluminum and black, but now Apple offers iPhone 7 in silver, gold, rose gold, (matte) black, jet black, or (Product) RED.

 If you're on the fence about which finish to get, here's what you need to consider!

 - Discoloration doubts

 - Withstanding wear